papadavis47/lafamiliadavis-nextjs/README.md

-# My Styled Components Starter for Next.js

-This is a starter template for any project I make using styled-components - one of my favorite CSS solutions.
+# La Familia Davis

+## A place for fun and experimention

+This is my family website.
+I am building it in small pieces, and experimenting with tech as I go 😄